vuhoangquan/lab-5---as1/README.md

     poorly organised code file due to short dev time (4 days -no prev testing on data structure)

-master is now divided into 2 local repos (not updated to Github):
+Version:master is now divided into 2 local repos (not updated to Github):
-    one on Mac for running duration check for program windows one will run test on Merge and Intersection implementation from algorithm in the Exam
+    one on Mac for running duration check for program (dependency compatibility: Mac has built-in time.h that conflict with custom time.h) windows will run test on Merge and Intersection implementation from algorithm in the Exam

 STRUCTURE: